-As a Forex or Financial Futures Trader, you may find you spend as much as ten hours each day in front of your screens.
+As a Forex, Crypto or Financial Futures Trader, you may find you spend many hours each day in front of your screens.
 As a result, it is of vital importance that your home office is set up effectively because your working environment has a direct influence on your mindset and of course your mindset has a huge impact on your trading performance.

 Perhaps the most important piece of furniture that you need to consider is your desk chair.
-You do not want to be spending extended periods of time in a chair that is uncomfortable or, worse, actually causes you back pain.
+You don’t want to be spending extended periods of time in a chair that is uncomfortable or, worse, actually causes you back pain.
 Chairs are a very personal thing; what one person finds comfortable another may not.
-When I took the picture above, I was using a basic office chair but I have recently purchased the Herman Miller Aeron Remastered.
+I use the Herman Miller Aeron Remastered.

 When it comes to my desk, I try to keep it free of clutter and only have what I need in front of me, for the day ahead, at any one time.

-I purchased my PC and the multiple monitor array from Multiple Monitors.
+I purchased my PC, stand and monitors from Multiple Monitors.

 CMC Markets is my primary broker for my swing strategy.
-I have been with them for many years and recommend them.
 I spread bet as here in the UK, gains are tax-free.

-Currently, I use Newsquawk which is an audio feed for traders, squawking up-to-the-second market news, which I highly recommend.
+For news, I use Newsquawk which is an audio feed for traders, squawking up-to-the-second market new.
 These days it’s in vogue to “ignore news” and concentrate on price but I think that’s a mistake since news moves markets.
 I personally don’t trade the figures anymore but there are still many opportunities to profit from a timely squawk.

 I also use TweetDeck which enables me to keep track of who I follow on Twitter.
 I have heard people say they find Twitter to be a distraction and it certainly can be if you follow large numbers of people who are all vying for your attention during the trading day.
 The advantage of TweetDeck is that it allows you to build columns which you can then populate with specific tweeters.
 As an example, you could have a column called “news” that only contains sources of market-moving breaking news.
 I find this very useful to effectively organise the information I receive during the day.